paylike/plugin-virtuemart/README.md

 This plugin is *not* developed or maintained by Paylike but kindly made available by a user.

-Released under the GPL V3 license: https://opensource.org/licenses/GPL-3.0
+Released under the GNU V2 license: http://www.gnu.org/licenses/gpl-2.0.html GNU/GPL

 ## Supported VirtueMart versions